 screen -S "Minecraft server 1"

-The minimum requirement to run the server is 1024MB (1 GB) of RAM.
-That’s why we’ve entered 1024M after the -Xmx and -Xms parts.
-If you want to allocate more RAM, you can change the value to 2048M or above, given that your server offers such specifications.
+The server requires at least 1024MB (1 GB) of RAM to run.
+That’s why we’ve entered 1024M after -Xmx and -Xms.
+You can allocate more RAM by changing the value to 2048M or more if your server has it.

-The server is now running in the background.
+The server will be running in the background.
 To leave Screen, press CTRL + A, then D.